How To Build A Book …by Susan Lute

 It’s time to make tea, so what are you reading?
 And do you read for plot or for characters?

-Posted on April 29, 2012, in Susan Lute and tagged A Girl Named Jane, Annabelle, book launch, E-Book Formatting Fairies, finishing first draft, How to build a book, International Digital Awards Contest, Jane's Long March Home, milestone, new job, reading, See Jane Publish, Smashwords, Susan Lute, the business of writing, the life of today's writer, The London Affair, The Return Of Benjamin Quincy, writing, writing business.
+Posted on April 29, 2012, in General and tagged A Girl Named Jane, Annabelle, book launch, E-Book Formatting Fairies, finishing first draft, How to build a book, International Digital Awards Contest, Jane's Long March Home, milestone, new job, reading, See Jane Publish, Smashwords, Susan Lute, the business of writing, the life of today's writer, The London Affair, The Return Of Benjamin Quincy, writing, writing business.
 Bookmark the permalink.
 6 Comments.